yueyue22/gitxuexi/README.md

 # gitxuexi
 git studying
-Creating a new branch id quick.
+Creating a new branch is quick & simple.